Hiking Tour in Hornstrandir Nature Reserve

 Duration of trip: 10 hours.

-Included: Boat ride, professional guide and delicious homemade dinner.
+Included: Boat ride, professional guide and delicious homemade fish soup and bread.

 We did the Hornstrandir Panorama Tour today.
 It was an amazing tour.
 We saw whales on the boat trip to Hornstrandir, had a really nice hike and crossed Kviarfjall with awesome views even to the glacier.
 As we got to Lonafjordur we had a break in a nicely renovated former farmhouse.
 While our guides cooked the dinner, we had another hour to explore the surrounding area where we could observe arctic foxes.
 Carla and Joonas are the best guides, I would recommend honestly!
 Thanks for this unforgettable day!

-We meet at our office in Aðalstræti 17 (downtown main street) for a briefing, where we will answer any questions and make final preparations.
-We depart from the harbour in Ísafjörður on our passenger ferry Bjarnarnes.
+We meet at our office in Aðalstræti 17 (downtown main street) half an hour before departure for a briefing, where we will answer any questions and make final preparations.
+We depart at 9am from the harbour in Ísafjörður on our passenger ferry Bjarmi.

-After about an hour scenic boat ride over fjords and along mountain cliffs, we will be dropped off at Ádalir valley in Veiðileysufjörður fjord.
+After about an hour scenic boat ride over fjords and along mountain cliffs, we will be dropped off at Ádalir valley or at Steig in Veiðileysufjörður fjord.

 Then a gentle hike takes us up the valley, over streams and through flower fields, where there are no trails or other signs of human presence.
 We’ll reach an elevation of around 460 meters and enjoy a fantastic view of the surrounding fjords.
 Somewhere along the way, we’ll stop by a small stream for a well-earned lunch (please bring your own favourite snacks or a sandwich).

 In the afternoon, we descend down Kvíadalur valley to the old farmhouse at Kvíar.
 At Kvíar, you can relax and enjoy the peaceful surroundings while your guide prepares a delicious dinner.